-- Note This directory refers to the machine on which the FME Flow Core is installed (not the machine on which the database server is installed).
-To run these scripts, you must transfer this directory to the database machine, or reference it through a UNC path. - oracle createUser.sql This script creates the FME Flow database user, and grants all required permissions to the FME Flow database user.
-The password appears as <<DATABASE\PASSWORD>>.
-Before running this script, replace <<DATABASE\PASSWORD>> with the password that was specified for the database during the FME Flow installation. - oracle\createDB.sql This script creates all FME Flow related database packages, tables, indexes, views, and triggers. - oracle dropUser.sql This script drops the FME Flow database user and the database packages, tables, indexes, views, and triggers associated with the FME Flow database user.
+- oracle_createUser.sql This script creates the FME Flow database user, and grants all required permissions to the FME Flow database user.
+The password appears as <<DATABASE_PASSWORD>>.
+Before running this script, replace <<DATABASE_PASSWORD>> with the password that was specified for the database during the FME Flow installation. - oracle_createDB.sql This script creates all FME Flow related database packages, tables, indexes, views, and triggers. - oracle_dropUser.sql This script drops the FME Flow database user and the database packages, tables, indexes, views, and triggers associated with the FME Flow database user.